Saswata10/JS_MongoDb_SignUp_LogIn/README.md

 ## JS_MongoDb_SignUp_LogIn

 #### Project Summary:
-Using Node.js and MongoDb I have developed this project with limited functionality.
-This project consists of three static pages:__1.
+Using Node.js and MongoDB I have developed this project with limited functionality.
+This project consists of three static pages: __1.
 Home Page  2.
 Login Page  3.
 Signup page__.
 In this project, I have mainly focused on **Database connection**.
-With the help of Signup page I have taken user information and stored all the data into my database in MongoDb.
+With the help of Signup page I have taken user information and stored all the data into my database in MongoDB.
-On Login Page I have verified user Email Id and Password with database and made log in accordingly.
+On Login Page, I have verified user Email Id and Password with database and made log in accordingly.

 The following technologies are covered during these development:
 1. **HTML**
 2. **CSS**
 3. **Bootstrap**
-4. **Javascript**
+4. **JavaScript**
 5. **Node.js**
 6. **Express.js**
-7. **MongoDb**
+7. **MongoDB**

 #### Home Page :
 This is the landing page of the project.
-At the navigation bar, have two options Log In and Sign Up, to navigate towards Log In page and Sign Up page respectively.
+At the navigation bar, we have two options Log In and Sign Up, to navigate towards Log In page and Sign Up page respectively.

 ![Screenshot (13)](https://user-images.githubusercontent.com/72350924/116924526-9bcd3480-ac75-11eb-9ff8-aba94c2d4b01.png)